Nitrofurantoin

-Nitrofurantoin is an antibacterial medication used to treat urinary tract infections, but it is not as effective for kidney infections.
+Nitrofurantoin, sold under the brand name Macrobid among others, is an antibacterial medication of the nitrofuran class.
+It is used primarily to treat lower urinary tract infections (UTIs) but it is also used in bladder infections.
+It is not indicated for kidney infections nor is it as effective for them.
 It is taken by mouth.

 Common side effects include nausea, loss of appetite, diarrhea, and headaches.
 Rarely numbness, lung problems, or liver problems may occur.
-It should not be used in people with kidney problems.
-While it appears to be generally safe during pregnancy it should not be used near delivery.
-While it usually works by slowing bacterial growth, it may result in bacterial death at the high concentrations found in urine.
+While it appears to be generally safe during pregnancy its use is not recommended near time of delivery.
+While it usually works by slowing bacterial growth, it may result in bacterial death at the high concentrations found in urine, provided forced fluid dilution of urine is avoided.

+As the name or branding suggests, nitrofurantoin (due to the brand name macrobid) should be taken twice per day, or bis in die (B.I.D.).
 Nitrofurantoin was first sold in 1953.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.
-In 2020, it was the 167th most commonly prescribed medication in the United States, with more than 3 million prescriptions.
+In 2023, it was the 143rd most commonly prescribed medication in the United States, with more than 3 million prescriptions.

 Medical uses

+Urinary tract infections

-Current uses include the treatment of uncomplicated urinary tract infections (UTIs) and prophylaxis against UTIs in people prone to recurrent UTIs.
+Uses of nitrofurantoin include the treatment of uncomplicated urinary tract infections (UTIs) and prophylaxis against UTIs in people prone to recurrent UTIs.
+It is a first-line therapy for acute uncomplicated cystitis.
+It is not recommended for empiric treatment of hospital-acquired UTIs.

-Increasing bacterial antibiotic resistance to other commonly used agents, such as trimethoprim/sulfamethoxazole and fluoroquinolones, has led to increased interest in using nitrofurantoin.
+Increasing bacterial antibiotic resistance to other commonly used agents, such as trimethoprim/sulfamethoxazole and fluoroquinolones, has led to increased interest in using nitrofurantoin in the contemporary treatment of UTIs.
 The efficacy of nitrofurantoin in treating UTIs combined with a low rate of bacterial resistance to this agent makes it one of the first-line agents for treating uncomplicated UTIs as recommended by the Infectious Diseases Society of America and the European Society for Microbiology and Infectious Diseases.

+In meta-analyses of clinical trials, nitrofurantoin has shown clinical UTI cure rates of 79 to 92% and bacterial eradication rates of 80 to 92%.
+Treatment with nitrofurantoin for 7 days was not more effective than treatment for 5 days, whereas treatment for 5 days was superior to treatment for 3 days (which showed clinical cure rates of 61–70%).
+The effectiveness of nitrofurantoin for 5 days is equivalent to that with single-dose fosfomycin.

+As a prophylactic against UTIs, nitrofurantoin was similarly effective to other antibiotics, with a UTI risk ratio of 0.38.
+Taken daily long-term as a prophylactic, there were no differences in effectiveness between different doses of nitrofurantoin (50 mg/day, 75 mg/day, 100 mg/day, or 50 mg twice daily).
+Although similarly effective as other antibiotics, prophylactic nitrofurantoin showed an increased risk of adverse effects compared to other antibiotics (risk ratios = 2.17 to 2.24).
+The adverse effects of nitrofurantoin were mostly gastrointestinal in nature.